LeedsMSc/ScopingData/README.md

 2. These are the preliminary searches performed in Medline to check that a search-string returned the same number of results as single-search-term searches.

 3a.
-An Excel workbook with the search-terms that we underpinned the searches performed for our scoping review.
+An Excel workbook with the search-terms that underpinned the searches performed for our scoping review.

 3b.
 An Excel workbook with the Python generated search-strings that we used for our scoping review.